oracle-livelabs/apex/employee-onboarding/4-create-workflows/create-workflows.md

+# Build Employment Type-Based Workflows in Oracle APEX

 ## Introduction

-In this lab, you will create a **Calculate Fees** Workflow to manage fee calculations.
-You will then integrate it into the **Doctor Appointment** Workflow using the **Invoke Workflow** activity.
-Invoke Workflow activity allows you to call and execute one workflow from within a parent workflow, enabling seamless integration between workflows.
+In this lab, you will create an **Employment Type** Workflow to automate employee training assignments.
+The workflow will decide the training path based on whether the employee is **Full Time** or an **Intern**, and send follow up emails.
+You will learn how to set up workflow parameters, variables, activities, and connections to build a complete workflow process.

 ### Objectives

 In this lab, you learn how to:

-- Create a Calculate Fees Workflow.
+- Create and configure a new workflow in Oracle APEX

-- Modify the Calculate Fees Workflow details.

-- Add Calculate Fees Workflow Variables
+- Define workflow parameters and variables

+- Add conditional logic to handle different employment types

+- Invoke backend procedures for training assignment

+- Create human tasks for training allocation and email notifications

+- Connect all workflow activities to ensure a complete onboarding flow

 Estimated Time: 20 minutes